 The Library's Newspaper Collection includes an extensive range of Victorian metropolitan, suburban and regional newspapers.

-Many newspapers are accessible in the Library's Family History & Newspaper Room.
+Many newspapers are accessible in the Library's Newspapers and Family History Reading Rooms.
 Others are stored offsite and need to be pre-ordered for use.
-Some are available online.
+Some are available online, many of which can be accessed from home by Victorian registered library members.
 Search the catalogue to find out how to access your newspaper of interest, or read the research tips below.
 If you are searching the catalogue to find relevant newspapers, try a search using:

 - a place name and the word 'newspapers', or